 Storage Space for Batteries

 The door to the battery compartment of the EOS 5D Mark II is just a simple clip that locks it, and it’s located at the bottom of the hand grip.
-The door panel itself may be removed (to make way for the optional battery grip).
+The door panel may be removed (to make way for the optional battery grip).
 The Canon EOS-1D Mark II is equipped with a completely new Lithium-Ion battery known as the LP-E6.

 Charger for the Battery